 Most people go skiing or snowboarding only once or twice (if they’re lucky) each year, so choosing the right ski resort is crucially important.
-Val d’Isere & La Plagne are both French ski resorts but they are as similar as chalk and cheese.
+Val d’Isere & Morzine are both French ski resorts but they are as similar as chalk and cheese.
 Start to consider ski resorts in other countries – St Anton in Austria – and the differences become even more pronounced.

 Lots of factors are considered when choosing a ski resort, the importance of each of them depends on your own personal preferences, the make-up of the group you are going on holiday with, your skiing ability, how far you wish to travel etc.

 We hope these pages on our website will help you select which of our 10 resorts in France or Austria and will be the best choice for your next ski holiday with VIP SKI.

 Some people may think skiing is skiing, and so long as there is snow, blue sky, comfortable accommodation and good food it doesn’t matter what country you choose.
 But the experience can differ from country to country and resort to resort.
 Of course, we believe we will deliver an unforgettable ski holiday whether you decide to ski with us in France or Austria.